stardust-coder/myportfolio/content/about/english.md

 +++

 This is Issey Sukeda.
-Currently, I am a D1 student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda, supported by RIKEN and KAKUSEI(AIST).
+Currently, I am a D1 student under the supervision of Prof. Tomonari Sei and Prof. Takeru Matsuda, supported by RIKEN and KAKUSEI (AIST).

-My research direction is focusing on developing biomedical large language models.
+My research direction is to model constraints behind multivariate time series data, leveraging on entropy and information.
 My full publications can be accessed from [Publications](https://stardust-coder.github.io/myportfolio/page/publication/).
 Currently, I am working on
 - Copulas and information
-- Graphical modelling and directional statistics
+- Graphical modelling and directional statistics for EEG
 - Japanese medical language (and vision) model development

 Any collaboration or discussion is welcome !